musicalmaya12/TeamRocket/README.md

 To install:
 1. `cd app`
-2.  `pip install -r requirements.txt`
+2.  `pip install -r requirement.txt`
 3. `npm install`

 To run the application: